sumitchouhan13/javascript_notes/README.md

     - Arrow -> Lexically resolved
     - We can not instantiate arrow functions means creating an object with the new keyword is not allowed for arrow functions

+## 🚀 Lecture 4: How to implement your own DOM

 ---